dotnet/docs-maui/docs/macios/interpreter.md

 ---
 title: "Mono interpreter on iOS and Mac Catalyst"
-description: Learn how to enable the Mono interpreter, which enables you to use dynamic code generation in your .NET MAUI iOS and Mac Catalyst release builds. ms.date: 05/24/2023
+description: Learn how to enable the Mono interpreter, which lets you use dynamic code generation in your .NET MAUI iOS and ARM64-based Mac Catalyst release builds. ms.date: 05/24/2023
 ---